AI in the Backseat

 Leadership, Method, and Accountability in an Accelerating Era

-A central metaphor frames the discussion: if accountability matters, AI must remain a backseat research assistant rather than the driver.
-CLAIR is not only a forum for reflection, but a space where academics and practitioners jointly shape a forward-looking CLAIR Research Agenda, highlighting critical questions that are often visible in rapid AI adoption yet insufficiently examined across industries.
-The keynote sets the tone for the conference by inviting participants to consider how speed, science, and stewardship can coexist — and how thoughtful leadership can transform rapid acceleration into sustainable progress.
+CLAIR is therefore not only a forum for reflection, but a platform where academics and practitioners jointly articulate a Research Agenda for the questions that are visible in rapid AI adoption yet insufficiently examined.
+The keynote sets the intellectual and ethical tone for the conference by inviting participants to explore how speed, science, and stewardship can coexist, and how deliberate leadership can transform acceleration into sustainable progress.